-You dream of Lapland and its landscapes covered with a thick layer of snow.
-Above all, you dream of photos in breathtaking landscapes.
-But beyond the dream, on a practical note...
-How can you dress for a photoshoot when temperatures drop below -20°C?!
+You are dreaming of the beautiful Lapland landscapes, covered with a thick layer of snow, the ultimlate winter wonderland.
+But beyond the dream...
+How should you dress for a photoshoot when temperatures drop below -20°C?!
 No panic, Marion to the rescue!
 Here are some tricks to fight the cold.

 1. The Onion tactic :

-You've probably already heard it, against the cold, the onion technique is unbeatable!
-The trick is to favor several thin but warm layers, rather than a large thick layer.
+You've probably already heard it, to fight the cold, the onion technique is the best!
+The trick is to favor several thin but warm layers, rather than one thick layer.
 This applies to ALL parts of your body.

 2. Thermal underwear :

 The first layer is the most important.
 Especially for your photoshoot, since this layer allows you to wear pretty clothes on top.
-Your first layer must be close to the body, a thin and warm material.
-Your underwear must include:
+Your first layer must be skin tight, with a thin and warm material.
+Your thermal underwear must include:

 A long sleeve thermal tee-shirt